-- Once you have that done, you will want to either tape or glue the balloon to the bottom (where you have cut the hole) of the cup.
+STEP 3.
+Either tape or glue the balloon to the bottom of the cup, where you have cut the hole.

 Turn it into an experiment by comparing different launch items to see what works best and flies the farthest.
 You can even take measurements and record data to extend the learning portion of this winter STEM activity.

-Other fun items like this that explore Newton’s 3 laws of motion are a homemade craft stick catapult or a balloon rocket!
-These kinds of activities make great vacation STEM activities to get the kids off those screens and making instead!
+Also explore Newton’s laws of motion with a popsicle stick catapult!
+These kinds of activities make great STEM building activities to get the kids off those screens and making instead!

-SUPER FUN TO MAKE SNOWBALL LAUNCHER WINTER STEM ACTIVITY AND PLAY!
+SUPER FUN STEM SNOWBALL SHOOTER TO MAKE AND PLAY